olifrost/olifrost.github.io/climatestrike.md

 title: My posters for the global climate strike
 ---

-Here's a download link for printables and social formats

 If time allows, please give a follow and a tag to [@realolifrost](http://olifro.st/links/) on Instagram/Twitter when sharing them online.

 [Download Link](/downloads/globalclimatestrike.zip)